Alfresco/alfresco-identity-service/README.md

 2. Choose the [sample realm](./alfresco-realm.json) file and click the "Create" button.

+#### Adding Alfresco client redirectUris and Common User for APS and ACS

+No need to create relam secret if your realm json file is in repo home directory.
+It will pick automatically.

+helm install alfresco-incubator/alfresco-identity-service \
+--set ingressHostName=$ELBADDRESS \
+--namespace $DESIREDNAMESPACE \
+--set client.alfresco.redirectUris=['\"'http://$DNSNAME*'"\']

+If you want to add multiple redirecuris Example: ['\"'http://$DNSNAME*'"\'',''\"'http://$DNSNAME1*'"\'',''\"'http://$DNSNAME2*'"\']

+Default http://localhost* will be added if no value set for redirectUris

+Common User for APS & ACS:

+User name: admin

+Email : admin@app.activiti.com

+Note: APS can be login using email

 ## Contributing to Identity Service

 We encourage and welcome contributions to this project.
 For further details please check the [contributing](./CONTRIBUTING.md) file.